cosmos/sdk-tutorials/voter/index.md

 ![Application screenshot](./1.png)

-This tutorial builds understanding as it walks you through creating a blockchain app, adding and modifying types for a transaction, editing messages, and designing the front end app.
+This tutorial builds understanding as it walks you through creating a blockchain app, adding and modifying types for a transaction, editing messages, and designing the front-end app.

 **You will learn how to**

 - Create a simple blockchain poll application
-- Design a front-end app that lets a user sign in, create polls, cast votes, and see voting results
+- Design a front-end app that lets an end user sign in, create polls, cast votes, and see voting results
-- Add logic to require funds to execute the transaction
+- Add logic to require funds to execute the create poll transaction
 - Modify a REST endpoint
 - Modify CLI transactions
-- Add module components to the frontend app
+- Add module components to the front-end app
 - Add a bank keeper to the module
 - Modify a message